Frequently Asked Questions

 No, we do not offer an MBA program that is exclusively online or part-time.
-However, we do offer three MBA programs designed for the working professionals - the Cross Continent, Weekend Executive and Global Executive programs.
+However, we do offer 3 MBA programs designed for working professionals—the Cross Continent, Weekend Executive, and Global Executive MBA programs.
 These programs allow individuals to continue to work while they complete their MBA.
 Our unique format combines in-person residencies with distance learning.

 - How can I contact a current student?